kubera/kubera.github.com/_posts/2011-05-03-define-your-architecture-with-maven.md

 </project>
 {% endhighlight %}

 Now, you can define layer specific dependencies in a layer _pom.xml_.
 With this possibility your root _pom.xml_ will be less crowded.
-I experienced projects where the root _pom.xml_ was totally full with declaration that it was hard to read the file.
+I've experienced projects where the root _pom.xml_ was totally full with declaration that it was hard to read the file.

 {% highlight xml %}
 <project>